ElegyEngine/ElegyEngine/README.md

 * [Elegy.MapCompiler](src/Elegy.MapCompiler) - level compiler tool for TrenchBroom and other Quake map editors
 * [Elegy.MaterialGenerator](src/Elegy.MaterialGenerator) - quickly generate materials from a folder full of texture images

+For level designers who use TrenchBroom, a [game config](config/trenchbroom) is provided.
+Other level editors are likely unsupported but could work depending on how well they do Quake 3.

 *Note: early WiP, check back in Q3 2024!*

 # Building